PSHE at Home

 Before you watch the assembly you can click here to view some background information.

-If you want to extend your learning about leadership then you could have a go at these activities.
+If you want to extend your learning about walls then you could have a go at these activities.

 If you enjoyed learning about that matter, why don't you see if any other current affairs interest you.
 Click here to view a child friendly newspaper.